23 Famous Philippine Festivals & Fiestas to Celebrate Every Year

 Where: Naga City, Camarines Sur

-This is one of the grandest religious festivals in the Philippines, and Asia’s biggest Marian event.
+Peñafrancia Festival is one of the grandest religious Philippine festivals, and Asia’s biggest Marian event.
 It honors the patroness of Bicol, Nuestra Señora de Peñafrancia.
 On the feast day, there is a fluvial parade where the Virgin is carried on a float traversing the Bicol River.

 8. Zamboanga La Hermosa Festival